digital-land/brownfield-sites-validator/README.md

 Deployment
 ----------

-Currently this application is deployed to https://brownfield-sites-validator.cloudapps.digital on the [GOV.UK Paas](https://www.cloud.service.gov.uk/)
+Currently this application is deployed to brownfield-sites-validator.herokuapp.com.
+The heroku app is configured to deploy on commits to master.

-The following environment variables are needed for to run the application in production
+The following environment variables are needed for to run the application on heroku

     FLASK_ENV=production
     FLASK_CONFIG=config.Config
     FLASK_APP=application.wsgi:app
     SECRET_KEY=[something secret]
     MAPBOX_TOKEN=[set to valid token]

-Deployment is done using a zero downtime deploy plugin [autopilot](https://github.com/contraband/autopilot)

-Autopilot plugin provisions a new instance and then routes traffic to the new instance before tearing down the old one.
-Therefore setting envionment variables via ```cf set-env``` is not an option (they variables would not be present in the newly created instance).

-To get around this issue, a standalone service ```user-provided-config-service``` has been created to contain configuration.
-[See notes here](https://docs.cloudfoundry.org/devguide/services/user-provided.html).
-Any application that is bound to this service can then access variables via the ```VCAP_SERVICES``` configuration values.
-See ```Config.py``` for how those value are retrieved in the application.
-If you need to add configuration to the ```user-provided-config-service``` it seems that updates are destructive, so please recreate all the values, do not just add the new ones.
+    S3_REGION=eu-west-1
+    S3_BUCKET=digital-land-output

 Useful commands
 ---------------